Video sequence description

 Now you are ready for Sirsasana, Headstand, starting with a preparation to encourage the shoulders to get the required lift so that the neck remains free from compression.
 And then if already practising a full Headstand go up for 3-6 minutes.
 If not yet working with Sirsasana, repeat the preparation again.

 And now for the preparatory backbends themselves.
 These serve to strengthen the paraspinal muscles to better support spinal length, and they teach us to observe the back of the body.

-Step back into Adho Mukha Svanasana, downward Dogpose, and then lower the hips and roll the shoulders back as you move into Urdhva Mukha Svanasana, upward Dogpose.
+Step back into Adho Mukha Svanasana, Downward Facing Dog Pose, and then lower the hips and roll the shoulders back as you move into Urdhva Mukha Svanasana, Upward Facing Dog Pose.
 You can repeat this a few times, seeing that the legs stay straight and the kneecaps are firm and facing the floor.
 This keeps the alignment of the legs to better allow for a healthy curve and extension of the spine.